orycho/Intro/README.md

  = {W=>1, e=>1, r=>1,  =>1, d=>1, o=>2, l=>3, H=>1}
 > histo({1,2,3,4,1,4,1,1,8,9,10,10,2,3,1});
  = {1=>5, 2=>2, 3=>2, 4=>2, 8=>1, 9=>1, 10=>2}
->
 </pre>

-The examples provided with intro incloude functions to compute the hypergeometric distribution.
+The examples provided with intro include functions to compute the hyper-geometric distribution.
 The source keyword reads in an external script and executes it in it's place (if there are no errors).

 <pre>